 - Elastic Shoelaces (cut two 12 inch lengths per mask)

 The key to the Best Fit Face Mask fitting so well is the adjustable straps.
 Using a craft bead on the straps allows the user to adjust the mask to their face.
 The paracord is the hardest to thread, but I found a great way to thread the strap material through the beads.
 Use fishing line folded in half.
 Thread the loop through the bead.
 Thread the strap material through the loop.
 Then pull the fishing line back through the bead.

-The t-shirt material and flat ribbon elastic is much easier to thread through (especially when using the fishing line technique.)
-If you don’t have any of the above mentioned strap material, you can use any cord or straps, but it’s crucial that the material can move freely in the sides so the side can gather at the back of your cheek.
+The t-shirt material and elastic shoelace is much easier to thread through (especially when using the fishing line technique.)
+If you don’t have any of the above-mentioned strap material, you can use any cord or straps, but it’s crucial that the material can move freely in the sides so the side can gather at the back of your cheek.
 Stationary sewn straps will cause the material to push out away from your face.

 If you don’t have craft beads, a button with some craft twine can work well as a strap adjuster.
-Finally, a jump ring can work too, but it’s a bit harder to adjust.
+Or tie a slip knot following this video tutorial.

 Face Mask Templates:

-There are downloadable instructions and templates for both a medium and large size mask.
+The downloadable instructions contain the templates for both a medium and large size mask.
 Download by clicking on the images below which will take you to the full-size templates.
 Make sure your printer window is set to print actual size.
 Do not fit to paper size.
 Double-check your print out by measuring the one inch box on the template.

 Watching the video tutorial is the easiest way to learn how to make the Best Fit Facemask.
 Enjoy!

 Print these instructions with the templates at the end.
 Make sure to print at actual size and check the size with the one inch box on the template.